 Barotrauma occurs when high ventilatory pressures rupture the small airways and alveoli.
 Barotrauma may become life threatening if it leads to tension pneumothorax.
 A tension pneumothorax is a condition in which air enters the pleural space with each breath but cannot exit.

-Volutrauma occurs when normal alveoli are over distended and can occur even when using low tidal volume ventilation.
-As gas enters the lungs it naturally follows the path of least resistance.
-Therefore, gas enters a diseased lung, the healthy regions of the lung may receive the bulk of the tidal volume as compared to the diseased non-compliant regions of the lung.
+Volutrauma occurs when alveoli are over distended due to high tidal volume use.
+This damages the epithelial cells lining the alveoli.
+Volutrauma can also occur even when the tidal volume is set appropriately.
+This is because air will follow the path of least resistance.
+So, when a tidal volume is delivered to a diseased lung the healthy regions of the lung may receive the bulk of the tidal volume breath as compared to diseased non-compliant regions of the lung.

 Atelectrauma occurs when collapsed alveoli are repeatedly snapped open with each breath only to then re-collapse again after exhalation.
 This creates shearing forces which damage the epithelial cells of the alveoli.
 As a result, cellular proteins leak into the extracellular fluid leading to pulmonary edema.